yqiaorong/TNG/README.md

 * table_mass.py --sim_type --bin_start --bin_end

   This script computes the DM halos masses history and saves as csv file.

-  - [ ] How to find the info of mass bin start and bin end?

 * table_snap_idx.py --sim_type